-My parents love books.
-My father reads so extensively that he exhausts virtually every library he joins, and has to move on to another neighbouring library just to find new options.
+My late parents loved books.
+My father read so extensively that he exhausted virtually every library he joins, and had to move on to another neighbouring library just to find new options.
 Scholars have discovered that the best way to motivate one’s children to learn is by example.
 If your children never see you reading, it has a profound impact on their likelihood to pick up a book themselves.
 There is no better way for your children to expand their minds than to turn off their video games, iPods, or TV, and actually crack open a thought-provoking book or e-book.

 The latest library book that has fascinated me is Dr Andrew Pettegree’s “The Book in the Renaissance”.
 Dr Pettegree is the Head of the School of History at the University of St. Andrew’s in Scotland, and founding director of the St. Andrew’s Reformation Studies Institute.
 I have learned so much from reading this amazing book.
 I was shocked to discover that before the sixteenth century in Europe, educators did not teach history in school.
 One of my growing passions is history, which is why I included so much Canadian history in my last book ‘Battle for the Soul of Canada.’
 Dr Pettegree comments that “the teaching of history was in many respects the most original curricular innovation of the Renaissance period.
 History was not taught in the classrooms in classical times…”

 I was also surprised to discover that in England, there was no formal provision for teaching writing in the grammar schools.
 Few classrooms even had desks.
 If one wanted to learn how to write, it had to be done during school vacations, perhaps employing a private writing master.